teacheredu-euniwell/oer-diversity-inclusion/README.md

 ![discrimination, diversity and inclusion](chapter-discrimination-inclusion.png)

-This chapter looks at the definitions of diversity and inclusion.
+This chapter looks at the definitions of discrimination, diversity and inclusion.

 We take a close look at conceptual changes and differences between exclusion, separation, integration, and inclusion in education from a social-historical perspective.
 We also delve into the term discrimination - as the opposite of inclusion - because of its relevance for recognising diversity.